-Reception House’s humble history began in 1985 when the K-W House Church began providing housing for refugees at 101 David Street, across from Victoria Park in Kitchener.
+The roots of Reception House go back to 1985 when the K-W House Church began providing housing for refugees at 101 David Street, across from Victoria Park in Kitchener.
 It wasn’t until December of 1987 that Reception House (then known as K-W Reception Centre) was formally established, receiving 36 families from different backgrounds.
 In 1989, the federal government commenced the Resettlement Assistance Program (RAP) at Reception House, making it one of 30 similar sites across Canada.
-We continue to be the first point of service for government assisted refugees coming to Waterloo region.
+Over 30 years later, we continue to be the first point of service for government assisted refugees coming to Waterloo region.

-For the last 30 years, Reception House Waterloo Region has supported hundreds of refugees each year from all over the world.
-Alongside RAP, we offer Life skills orientations, health referrals, housing support, and youth programming.
-The combination of these programs helps newcomers feel a sense of belonging in their community.
+Over the past three decades, Reception House Waterloo Region has supported hundreds of refugees each year from all over the world.
+Alongside temporary accommodation and initial integration services, we also offer life skills orientations, health referrals, housing support, and youth programming.
+The combination of these programs helps newcomers feel a sense of belonging and empowers them to settle in their new community.